 We’ve all been there.
 The plane is delayed and you haven’t had dinner, you’re getting a light – and now very strong – migraine, the veins are pulsating in your partner’s temples, and that relaxing break you had been looking forward to for months is fast becoming a nightmare.
 Short of leaving the kids with their grandparents for the week, there’s not a whole lot you can do.
 Kids will be kids.

 But here’s a list of recommendations on how to entertain kids when travelling that might help to assuage the interminable racket, the stress and the meltdowns of your fiendish little ones.
-From the airport to your Plum Guide home, we’ll be looking at how to entertain kids so that your holiday doesn’t turn into a Holly-don’t.
-That pun only works if you have a temperamental young child called Holly, who happens to be threatening to do something that’d ruin your vacation.
-But if you do, by chance, find yourself in that exact situation, marvel at the joys of coincidence and keep an eye on Holly.
+From the airport to your Plum Guide home, we’ll be looking at how to entertain kids when on holiday, so that your trip doesn’t disappoint.
+Here at Plum Guide, we love doing the hard work for you, so follow our expert advice to reduce the stress as much as possible, and keep the kids happy.

 This is the make or break moment, and it’s where the kids are going to be the most trouble.
 You’re in a confined space (depending on the airport…Heathrow is massive), facing delays amid all the clamour, hubbub and hullabaloo.
-More funny words available upon request.
+(More funny words available upon request).
 Imagine yourself as a negotiator in a hostage situation: you’re dealing with unreasonable tyrants who don’t work by the same morals as the rest of us.
 As a peace offering, make a goodie bag full of sweets, toys and stickers.
 Dress it up as though it’s a new and innovative contraption (as opposed to the same toys and things they always play with).
-If you’re lucky, the good will created from such a deal with last for the flight.
+If you’re lucky, the goodwill created from such a deal will last for the flight.
 Unless you’re flying between the UK and Australia.
 Then, you’re on your own mate.

 When picking a Plum Guide home in your destination, check for things you wouldn’t necessarily need if you were alone (like a second mortgage).
 But, those ambitions aside, let’s start with a TV with cable showing English-language channels.
 Yes, ideally, we wouldn’t need that, and the kids would be happy enough just checking out the Sistine Chapel and the Eiffel Tower.
 But whose children are like that?
 Probably just the worst people.
 If you're staying in a Plum home with a garden, tire them out by suggesting games to play until they’re so exhausted that they fall asleep.